2.1 Responsibilities of Data and Safety Monitoring Boards

 One member of the DSMB is designated as the DSMB Chair.
 The DSMB Chair is typically a physician.

 To avoid any appearance of conflict of interest, it is critical that DSMB members not be involved in the study, have no vested interest in its outcome, and have no financial ties to any commercial concerns likely to be affected by the study's outcome.
+In general, DSMB members do not publish study related manuscripts with study team members, while a study is on-going, in order to prevent any possible or perceived conflicts of interest.
 If at any time a DSMB member perceives that he/she or another member of the Board has a potential conflict of interest, he/she is obligated to bring the issue to the attention of the full DSMB for open discussion and resolution.
 The NINDS requires DSMB members to complete a conflict of interest disclosure form and a statement of confidentiality, on an annual basis.

 The first DSMB meeting takes place before the study is opened to participant accrual, with the goal of reviewing the study protocol, particularly the specific outcome definitions, the analysis plan, the procedures for recording and reporting SAEs, the monitoring proposal, pre-specified interim analysis plan and decision rules, and pre-specified plans for adaptation and decision rules.
 The informed consent document/process also will be inspected to ensure that all required elements have been included in language understandable to a typical study participant to be enrolled in the trial.
 It is possible that the DSMB will recommend modification or clarification of the protocol, especially relating to the monitoring plan.
 A carefully considered, final monitoring plan is important to establish at the outset, because any subsequent deviation from the pre-specified plan may diminish the scientific integrity and credibility of the study.

 The NINDS DSMB meeting format consists of three sessions: Closed Executive Sessions, Open Sessions, and Optional DSMB Sessions with Program Official.
 The meeting format, including the number of open and closed sessions, and the participation in these sessions is at the discretion of the DSMB.
-The DSMB Chair, in conjunction with the NINDS DSMB Liaison, is responsible for the DSMB operations and will set the meeting agenda.
+The DSMB Chair, in conjunction with the NINDS DSMB liaison, is responsible for the DSMB operations and will set the meeting agenda.
+At each meeting, the DSMB liaison will update conflict of interest and remind DSMB members that NINDS staff attend as observers only.

-Closed Executive Sessions Only DSMB members and NINDS DSMB Liaison participate in closed executive sessions, to ensure complete objectivity as they discuss outcome results by treatment arm as needed, make decisions, and formulate recommendations regarding the study.
-The DSMB Chair may request additional participants during this session, e.g. MSM, unblinded study statistician.
+Closed Executive Sessions Only DSMB members and NINDS DSMB liaison participate in closed executive sessions, to ensure complete objectivity as they discuss outcome results by treatment arm as needed, make decisions, and formulate recommendations regarding the study.
+The DSMB Chair may request additional participants during this session, e.g. medical safety monitor, unmasked study statistician.

-Open Sessions: DSMB members, NINDS Staff, study PIs and study statistician(s) attend this session, at which data concerning study conduct and aggregate safety data are discussed.
+Open Sessions: DSMB members, NINDS Project Scientist assigned to this study, NINDS Program Official assigned to this study, NINDS OCR director or designee, study PIs and study statistician(s) attend this session, at which data concerning study conduct and aggregate safety data are discussed.

-Optional DSMB Sessions with Program Official: DSMB members, NINDS DSMB Liaison, and NINDS Program Official attend this session.
-During this session no unblinded data (closed report) will be discussed, but other trial issues, such as recruitment, can be discussed in the absence of the investigators.
+Optional DSMB Sessions with Program Official: DSMB members, NINDS DSMB liaison, and NINDS Program Official attend this session.
+During this session no unmasked data (closed report) will be discussed, but other trial issues, such as recruitment, can be discussed in the absence of the investigators.

-The format and reporting requirement of unblinded data should be discussed and agreed upon at the first DSMB meeting.
-At least 14 days prior to the meeting, the study statistician will prepare study reports using the most recent data and send these to the NINDS DSMB Liaison, who will provide the meeting materials to the DSMB members.
+The format and reporting requirement of unmasked data should be discussed and agreed upon at the first DSMB meeting.
+At least 14 days prior to the meeting, the study statistician will prepare study reports using the most recent data and send these to the NINDS DSMB liaison, who will provide the meeting materials to the DSMB members.

 Typically, the principal study investigator will have prepared a report addressing specific concerns he or she anticipates the DSMB will have regarding the conduct of the study.
 This report should be sent to the NINDS DSMB Liaison for distribution to the DSMB along with the Open Session report.
 Likewise, the study statistician's report for the Closed Session will usually contain his or her assessment of the progress of the trial, including recommendations on whether it should be terminated or modified.
 Interim data reports will generally include the following types of information, although only the Closed Session data reports will include comparisons by treatment group.
 If the randomization is stratified (e.g., by age), these tables and figures are presented by strata:

-If as a result of interim data monitoring the DSMB determines that a trial: (a) has answered the primary study question; (b) is futile or will not be able to reach a firm conclusion; (c) cannot recruit participants within a reasonable timeframe (as determined by the NINDS); (d) is not being conducted according to high scientific or ethical standards; or (e) poses an unreasonable or unnecessary risk to study participants, the DSMB will recommend to the NINDS representative that the study protocol be amended, temporarily suspended, or terminated, as appropriate.
-If the NINDS OCR Director concurs, this recommendation will be conveyed to and discussed with the PI before any action is taken.
+If as a result of interim data monitoring the DSMB determines that a trial: (a) has answered the primary study question i.e., crossing an efficacy or futility threshold (evidence of efficacy, evidence of lack of efficacy, or futility); (b) cannot recruit participants within a reasonable timeframe (as determined by the NINDS); (c) is not being conducted according to high scientific or ethical standards; or (d) poses an unreasonable or unnecessary risk to study participants, the DSMB will recommend to the NINDS representative that the study protocol be amended, temporarily suspended, or terminated, as appropriate.
+If the NINDS OCR Director concurs, this recommendation will be conveyed to and discussed with the PI before any definitive action is taken.
 It will be important to ensure that the PI understands the DSMB's rationale.
-In addition, prior to a public announcement of a trial's early termination, a plan should be developed and implemented for notifying the study investigators, the IRBs and the study participants.
+In addition, prior to a public announcement of a trial's early termination, a plan should be developed, reviewed by the DSMB and NINDS, and implemented for notifying the study investigators, the IRBs and the study participants.
+Since a decision to modify or terminate a trial may influence the conduct of another, similar clinical trial, the NINDS may arrange to debrief that trial's study investigators or its DSMB in advance of the public announcement.
 When a study is conducted under an IND or IDE, the FDA and the involved biopharmaceutical companies or device manufacturers must also be notified.
-A decision to modify or terminate a trial may influence the conduct of another, similar clinical trial and the NINDS may arrange to debrief that trial's study investigators or its DSMB in advance of the public announcement.

-The DSMB and PI/study staff should not discuss the study or its progress outside the DSMB scheduled meetings and not without an NINDS DSMB Liaison.
-The NINDS DSMB Liaison will serve as a conduit for all correspondence between the DSMB and the PI or study staff.
+The DSMB and PI/study staff should not discuss the study or its progress outside the DSMB scheduled meetings and not without the NINDS DSMB liaison.
+The NINDS DSMB liaison will serve as a conduit for all correspondence between the DSMB and the PI or study staff.

 For clinical trials funded in whole or in part by the NINDS and involving an IND or an IDE (regardless of who the official sponsor is), a participating study investigator is obligated to inform the NINDS of any significant communication from the FDA concerning the trial, including warning letters, investigator disqualification notices, clinical holds, etc., within 72 hours of first learning of this FDA communication.
 Formal notification should be made in writing, but initial notification may be done by telephone if a written notice would delay the notification.
 It should include a statement of the action taken or contemplated and the assistance needed to resolve the situation.
 This policy is detailed in the Notice to NIH Grantees/Contractors Regarding Letters or Notices from the Food and Drug Administration (FDA) (see NOT-OD-00-053).
 The NINDS will bring the matter to the attention of the DSMB.